anushreesshetty/PETZYIEE_Online-Appointment-Scheduling-App/README.md

 - User login page with professional handling of all kinds of validations.
 - Ability for a user to select an appointment.
 - Option to select a service and view appointment date.
-- CRUD operations and additional features.
-- Responsive design with a dynamic header and preloader.

 #### What Technology are Used In This Projects